 Best foldable high chairs

-If you’re headed out to a restaurant or on vacation, the ultra-light Inglesina chair collapses to fold flat for easy packing.
-It clamps on to most restaurant tables or counters (up to 3.3″ thick) without leaving scratches, and leaves floor space free.
+If you’re headed to a restaurant or on vacation, this ultra-light Inglesina chair folds flat for easy packing.

 Best high chair for all ages

 Reviewers say the smooth plastic is easy to clean and that the chair itself looks great and doesn’t take up an excessive amount of space.
-However, you need to purchase the cushion and tray separately (although a handful of parents say they’re not necessary).
+However, you need to purchase the cushion and tray separately, though a handful of parents say they’re not necessary.

 Best high chair for small babies